Reviewing Key Tronic Corporation (KTCC)'s and 3D Systems Corporation (NYSE:DDD)'s results | New Business Observer

 Liquidity

-Key Tronic Corporation’s Current Ratio is 2.1 while its Quick Ratio is 1.1.
-On the competitive side is, 3D Systems Corporation which has a 2.6 Current Ratio and a 1.8 Quick Ratio.
-3D Systems Corporation is better positioned to pay off short and long-term obligations compared to Key Tronic Corporation.
+The Current Ratio and a Quick Ratio of Key Tronic Corporation are 2.1 and 1.1.
+Competitively, 3D Systems Corporation has 2.6 and 1.8 for Current and Quick Ratio.
+3D Systems Corporation’s better ability to pay short and long-term obligations than Key Tronic Corporation.

 Analyst Ratings

-Key Tronic Corporation and 3D Systems Corporation Ratings and Recommendations are available in the next table.
+Key Tronic Corporation and 3D Systems Corporation Recommendations and Ratings are available on the next table.

 |Sell Ratings